Daniel-KM/Omeka-S-module-DerivativeMedia/README.md

 Installation
 ------------

+Some formats used by this module requires server packages:
+- `ffmpeg` for audio and video
+- `ghostscript` with command `gs` for pdf
+- `pdftotext` from package poppler-utils for format pdf2xml

-This module requires the server packages `ffmpeg` (for audio and video) and `ghostscript` (command `gs` for pdf, not supported yet) installed on the server and available in the path.
+If you use them, they should be installed on the server and available in the path.

 First, install the required module [Log] and the optional module [Generic].